fldon/Chip8/README.md

 ﻿A Simple Chip8 Emulator

 Currently only supports the basic (or "legacy") CH8 mode programs.
-To start, run the emulator and give the path to the program to be loaded on the command line when prompted.
+To start, run the emulator and select the file to be loaded from the GUI.
+You can stop the currently running program from the main window.

  TODO:

--Add GUI Frontent, where user can restart emulator with new program and switch modes, also add debug output for registers and currently loaded instruction and PC position

-2. Disable “load file” when an emulator is running actively And disable “Stop emulator” when no emulator is running

-3. Implement the switch of modes
-Mode switch should only work when emulator is stopped, or should stop it when switching Mode switch should be exclusive to each other

-4. Implement debug mode in emulator and in GUI, where one instruction is loaded with each keypress / buttonpress and the registers are printed each time
+-Implement debug mode in emulator and in GUI, where one instruction is loaded with each keypress / buttonpress and the registers are printed each time
+That means the emulator needs to have a getRegister(i) function and the emuManager needs to pass that command and the return value through from the Frontend class
+Also, the QtFrontend timer needs to be stopped and instead every press of the “next Instruction” button needs to call the main emulator loop once and print the new register values

+-Make the timer countdowns only depend on the running speed of the emulator: so the timer needs to decrease based on execution cycles, not on time
+Maybe just assume that one execution cycle takes 1/60th of a second?
+That is of course wrong, but the only other option is to somehow get execution timings for every single opcode (which I couldn’t find so far)

 -Make running speed configurable using the frontend